TVR-AelinTX/etn/index.md

 NPC measurements can be done at two different moments.
 Before aliquotation of the batch by lyophilization and after this lyophilization.
 For calculation purposes the first can only be used if a whole vial of peptide (generally 4mgs is dissolved, while the latter is used if manual wheighing is performed to dissolve a known quantity of peptin.
 The code was refactored to take into account this distinction and save two npc values per batch.
 Additional code was written to take into account KF measurements, where the water content is measured.
-Combining this water content with IC data from a batch the NPC should equal 1 - %IC ions - %water by KF.
+Combining this water content with IC data from a batch the NPC should equal 100% deducted by the % of ions measured by IC and the water content % by Karl Fisher.
+The final code can be found [here](https://github.com/TVR-AelinTX/traineeship/blob/main/npc_upload/import_dlph_npc_data.py)

 [//]: # (Intermediate Evaluation Traineeship)